Ku-Tadao/fontys/SEM2/README.md

 | TC07 | FR-08 | Action: “Run tests” | Tests executed and results reported |

+While the Test Plan details the testing process, the Test Matrix cross-references each test case with the specific requirements they are designed to test.
+This helps me ensure that all requirements are being covered by the tests.
+Each 'X' in the matrix represents a test case that covers the respective requirement.
 | Test Case | FR-02 | B-02.1 | K-02.1 | FR-03 | B-03.1 | K-03.1 | FR-04 | B-04.1 | K-04.1 | FR-05 | B-05.1 | K-05.1 | FR-06 | B-06.1 | K-06.1 | FR-07 | B-07.1 | K-07.1 | FR-08 | B-08.1 | K-08.1 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | TC01 | X | X | X | | | | | | | | | | | | | | | | | | |